yorkulibraries/geonames-reconcile/README.md

 ##Instructions

-Before getting started, you'll need python on your computer (this was built with python 2.7.8, updated to work with python3.4, most recently tested and worked with python 2.7.10 and 3.4.3) and be comfortable using OpenRefine/Google Refine.
+Before getting started, you'll need Python on your computer (this was built with python 2.7.8, updated to work with Python 3.7.3, and be comfortable using OpenRefine.

 This reconciliation service also requires a GeoNames API username.
 You can find and use the one used in the original code for testing, but you'll run against maximum number counts quickly, so it is strongly recommended you get your own (free, quick & easy to obtain) GeoNames account.

-To do so, go to this webpage and register: http://www.geonames.org/login After your account is activated, enable it for free web services: http://www.geonames.org/manageaccount
+To do so, go to this webpage and register: http://www.geonames.org/login After your account is activated, make sure you have enabled free web services: http://www.geonames.org/manageaccount.
+If you have not, you will encounter a 500 Service Error.

 - Once you have your GeoNames username, create an environment variable on your computer with your Geonames username as so:
 	- Open the Command Line Interface of your choice (Terminal on is default on a Mac)